Report clears Shanahan of pushing Boeing jets on Air Force, Marines

 Breaking News Emails

-WASHINGTON — A new Pentagon report clears Acting Defense Secretary Patrick Shanahan of preferential treatment of Boeing while deputy secretary of defense, and means he is likely to be nominated as defense secretary.
+WASHINGTON — A Pentagon report released Thursday cleared Acting Defense Secretary Patrick Shanahan of preferential treatment of Boeing while he was deputy secretary of defense, meaning he is now likely to be nominated as defense secretary.

-The report, released Thursday, reveals the Defense Department began investigating Shanahan after a complaint that he tried to force both the Marine Corps and the Air Force to buy fighter jets made by Boeing, his former employer.
+The report revealed that the Defense Department began investigating Shanahan after receiving a complaint that he had tried to force both the Marine Corps and the Air Force to buy fighter jets made by Boeing, his former employer.

 The investigation looked into whether Shanahan, a Boeing employee for three decades, promoted his former employer and disparaged its competitors in violation of Pentagon ethics.

 One week later, on Feb.
-14, the office of Sen. Elizabeth Warren, D-Mass., forwarded three additional allegations to the DOD IG that Shanahan had pressured the military services to purchase Boeing aircraft.
+14, the office of Sen. Elizabeth Warren, D-Mass., forwarded three additional allegations to the Pentagon's inspector general that Shanahan had pressured the military services to purchase Boeing aircraft.
 The investigation then became public knowledge.

 The investigation officially began on March 15, said a Pentagon spokesperson.

-The investigation had been the major hurdle preventing President Donald Trump from nominating Shanahan to the top Pentagon job, according to three administration and defense officials familiar with the decision.
+The investigation had been a major hurdle preventing President Donald Trump from nominating Shanahan to the top Pentagon job, according to three administration and defense officials familiar with the decision.

 Acting Defense Secretary Shanahan cleared in Pentagon probeApril 25, 201901:47